-The Graduate School of Education and Allied Professions (GSEAP) prepares students for professional roles in public and private schools, behavioral health and human service agencies, and for profit and non-profit corporations.
+The School of Education and Human Development prepares students for professional roles in public and private schools, behavioral health and human service agencies, and for profit and non-profit corporations.
 Currently, the School enrolls two-thirds of all graduate students at Fairfield University.
-Consistent with Fairfield's Jesuit traditions and mission, GSEAP reaches out to the community - engaging faculty and students in public service and providing career development programs to professionals in the state and region.
+Consistent with Fairfield's Jesuit traditions and mission, the School of Education and Human Development reaches out to the community - engaging faculty and students in public service and providing career development programs to professionals in the state and region.